 Cypremort Point State Park

-This 185-acre park is right on the edge of Vermillion Bay.
-It offers beautiful views and awesome places for you to take out your boat or kayak and enjoy the water.
+This 185-acre park is right on the edge of Vermilion Bay.
+It offers beautiful views and excellent places for you to take out your boat or kayak and enjoy the water.
 A very off-the-beaten-path place, with not a lot of visitors.
 The sunsets are amazing!

 The Tree of Life

 Located in New Orleans’ Audubon Park.

 When visiting the Tree of Life, the real secret is that it has a common boundary with one wall of the Audubon Zoo, specifically that of the giraffe cage.
 So if you’re lucky, you might catch a glimpse of a giraffe!
 Happy giraffe spotting!